arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ## First Use Of Your Portenta X8

 You can now start interacting with your Portenta X8.
-Portenta X8 comes with an embedded Out-of-the-box experience that will guide you step-by-step in the configuration of your board.
+Portenta X8 comes with an embedded configuration console that will guide you step-by-step in the configuration of your board.

 ### Power The Board